Half Asleep in the Buddha Hall — Finally, there’s a way to bring presence, mindful attention, and balance to living your life in the 21st century

 ~ William Bradbury

-HALF ASLEEP IN THE BUDDHA HALL helps you to discover how to live life with depth, compassion, and assurance.
+HALF ASLEEP IN THE BUDDHA HALL provides the Zen principles you need to discover how to live life with depth, compassion, and assurance.

 So, I hear you asking, what’s in the book, and why is it so special?